AN ART INSTALLATION MIMICKING THE BEHAVIOUR OF A FLOCK OF STARLINGS

 Individual measurement : (L x W x H): 300 mm x Ø 40 mm / 111 3/16” x Ø 1 9/16”

 FLYLIGHT IS REPRESENTED BY CARPENTERS WORKSHOP GALLERY

 This natural phenomenon formed a source of inspiration for Flylight, for which the flock behaviour was translated into agent-based software that was especially developed for this work.
 It consists of delicate glass tubes that light up in an unpredictable way, partially responsive to external stimuli.
-The patterns, in which the installation lights up, is not pre-programmed but has an interactive compound: just like a real flock of birds.
+The pattern, in which the installation lights up, is not pre-programmed but rather has an interactive compound: just like a real flock of birds.